satwika09/python/README.md

 # python
-I developed these projects using python.
+I have developed these projects using python.